ISSUE NUMBER 12 |

 Figure 1

+One figure will be constructed using one of the standard poses from Shenandoah's 146th New York Zouave kits, specifically SHZ006.
+I added a tin cup and a Zouave head with turban.
+Everything else is directly from the kit.
 The kit parts have already been cleaned of seam lines and polished using a Dremel tool with a #428 wire brush.
 Note that there is no waist sash "tail" on this figure.
 Before priming, I glued the head to the body and the tin cup to the canteen.
 All other parts are left off to be painted separately and then glued later.
-The parts are primed with Tamiya's gray metal primer and, when dry, the figure will be mounted on its wood base ready for painting.
+The parts are primed with Tamiya's gray metal primer and, when dry, the figure will be mounted on its wood base ready for painting. |

 Figure 2

+jacket).
+Note the placement of the tin cup.
 Figure 3 shows the figure with elements of the uniform painted "from the inside out"; that is, I painted the undershirt light gray with white buttons and painted in the shadow lines (brown/black) down the inside of the jacket and across the top of the waist sash.
 Next, I painted the yellow trim followed by red for the body of the waist sash.
-The turban was painted a dark off white which I will highlight in a whiter-white in the next step.
+The turban was painted a dark off white which I will highlight in a whiter-white in the next step. |

 Figure 3